Conspiracy to Distribute Controlled Substances» Print This Page

 - Conspiracy.
 Under 18 USC §371, federal law defines a “conspiracy” as any agreement between two or more people to commit a crime.
 Texas has a similar definition in Texas Penal Code Section 15.02.

 - Controlled Substances.
-Under the Comprehensive Drug Abuse Prevention and Control Act of 1970 (“the Controlled Substances Act”), certain drugs are made illegal and are then placed in five classes, or schedules, of severity: narcotics is treated as a harsher drug with a more serious punishment than marijuana, for example.
+Under the Comprehensive Drug Abuse Prevention and Control Act of 1970 (“the Controlled Substances Act”), certain drugs are made illegal and are then placed in five classes, or schedules, of severity: narcotics is treated as a harsher drug with a more severe punishment than marijuana, for example.
 Texas law is almost identical in following the federal Controlled Substances Act in Chapters 481 – 486 of the Texas Health and Safety Code.

 - there was an agreement or plan to violate a federal drug statute;

-- the defendant knew about this plan and intended to join the conspiracy; and
+- the defendant knew about this plan and intended to join the conspiracy and

-- there was at least one single act that was taken to move the plan along, or to “further the conspiracy.”
+- there was at least one single act that was taken to move the plan along or to “further the conspiracy.”

-Defending Against Charges of Conspiracy to Distribute Controlled Substances in Texas
+A Dallas Attorney Defending Against Charges of Conspiracy to Distribute Controlled Substances in Texas

 The charge of “Conspiracy” is commonplace in federal drug cases, and federal prosecutors will add it to the charges the defendant faces if they have evidence to support the claim that the person was conspiring, or planning, with other people (who may or may not have also been arrested) to possess a controlled substance (illegal drug) or to distribute the drug (controlled substance).

-It does not matter if there was not any delivery or distribution of any drugs: the charge can result in a conviction if the government can prove up just “planning” or “conspiring” happened at some point.
+It does not matter if there was not any delivery or distribution of any drugs: the charge can result in a conviction if the government can prove that just “planning” or “conspiring” happened at some point.

-Often, Conspiracy to Distribute a Controlled Substance will be a complex case with a group of people facing the conspiracy charges and a large amount of drugs or controlled substances being involved.
+Often, a Conspiracy to Distribute a Controlled Substance will be a complex case with a group of people facing conspiracy charges and a large amount of drugs or controlled substances being involved.
 In North Texas, the following drugs form the basis for a lot of these federal conspiracies to distribute controlled substances cases:

 - Heroin / Black Tar Heroin